tvdboom/ATOM/docs_sources/api/data_cleaning/gauss.md

 </table>

 !!! info
-    The yeo-johnson and box-cox strategies apply zero-mean, unit-variance normalization after transforming.
+    The yeojohnson and boxcox strategies apply zero-mean, unit-variance normalization after transforming.
 Use the `kwargs` parameter to change this behaviour.